History of Afghanistan: Alexander the Great and the Seleucids

 Alexander the Great's Empire in South Asia.

 Bronze statuette of Alexander the Great from Bagram, Afghanistan.

 Alexander the Great invaded the area of modern Afghanistan in 330 BCE after defeating Darius III of Persia a year earlier at the Battle of Gaugamela.
-His army faced strong resistance in the region's ancient tribal areas where Alexander is supposedly said to have commented that the land is "easy to march into, but difficult to march out of".
+His army faced strong resistance in the region's ancient tribal areas.
 He first conquered Bactria in northern Afghanistan between 329 and 327 BCE, and married Roxana of Bactria.
 He then conducted the Cophen campaign to the south near the Kabul valley, where his army fought against the Aspasioi and Assakenoi peoples.
 Although his expedition through Afghanistan was brief, Alexander left behind a Greek cultural influence that lasted several centuries.
 He founded and built many cities in the region, all named "Alexandria", including: Alexandria Ariana (modern-day Herat); Alexandria Arachosia (modern Kandahar); Alexandria in the Caucasus (near Bagram); and finally, Alexandria Eschate (near Khujand), in the far north.
 After Alexander's death, his loosely connected Macedonian empire was divided.
 Seleucus, a Macedonian officer during Alexander's campaign, declared himself ruler of his own Seleucid Empire, which also included present-day Afghanistan.
 The Hellenistic city of Ai-Khanoum was later founded in northern Afghanistan, likely by the Seleucid ruler Antiochus, the son of Seleucus in about 280 BCE.